 You take the boat at the end of the road at the end of the road of course!
 For cyclists and pedestrians it is possible to cross the border to El Chaltén in Argentina.
 Many borders are just an imaginary line on a map, but there is no imaginary component to this one, so it must be real then.
 Bad maths puns aside, it involves cycling, two boats and biking/pushing your bike through difficult terrain for 22 kilometers between the two lakes.
 Like the Carretera Austral, crossing this border is is an essential part of almost every bike tour heading this far south.

 Continue reading “The Real Line: Villa O’Higgins – El Chaltén”

 In Cochrane I started by going to a car mechanic I had already seen when I entered town.
 He couldn’t weld my rack and according to him there’s no aluminium welder here.
-He had another bike rack out of steel, but there’s no way that will fit my bike.
+He had another bike rack out of steel, but there’s no way that will fit my bike because of the rear suspension and generally non-standard setup.
 Then he suggested using strong hose clamps to hold the rack in place and sent me to a hardware store.